 Tender pockets of cabbage leaves stuffed with yum and slow cooked in home canned summer tomatoes.
 Oooo la la!

-My Mister grew up in a Polish family and this (a version of Golumpki) is his childhood comfort food.
+My Mister grew up in a Polish family and this (a version of Gołąbki (literally: little doves; pron.”go-woomp-kee) is his comfort food.
 That traditional version contained meat, our version does not.
 Adding ground turkey, lean pork, or a combination, might be your choice.
 We love to fill these with veggies of choice, along with either rice or lentils, some kind of pretty green, and a meaty mushroom.

 This is not just rice filled cabbage in a weak tomato broth.
 Sorry, Babcia.
 This is veggie stuffed cabbage rolls.
 In hearty tomatoes.
 Oooooo la la!!’